BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 ## Room for Improvement

 ## Acknowledgements
-* Thanks to the team from Radboud University for providing their use case and the great feedback.
+* Thanks to the Robotlab team from Radboud University for providing their use case and the great feedback.
+* Thanks to the Robotlab team from Fontys for thier great assistance.
+* Thanks to Peter Lambooij for his technical, chemical and mathmatical expertise and guidance.
+* Thanks to Lars van den Brandt for this for his enthusiastic engagement, assistance, and collaboration.